spacedmonkey/wp-rest-blocks/readme.txt

 1. Add fields to the rest api.

 == Changelog ==

+= 0.5.0 =
+* Add support for new post types added in WordPress 5.9.

 = 0.4.0 =
 * Added support for block based widget, added in WordPress 5.8.
 Block data is added to the /wp/v2/widgets endpoint.